Improving Neutrino-Nuclei Interaction Models: Recommendations and Case Studies on Peelle's Pertinent Puzzle: Introduction

 To mitigate these uncertainties, it is common practice to tune cross section models through the use of event generators.
 These event generators, such as \texttt{GENIE}~\cite{GENIE:2021npt}, \texttt{NEUT}~\cite{Hayato:2021heg}, \texttt{NuWro}~\cite{Golan:2012rfa}, \texttt{GiBUU}~\cite{Buss:2011mx}, and \texttt{ACHILLES}~\cite{PhysRevD.107.033007}, incorporate various interaction models to describe neutrino-nuclei interactions.
 These models are built under different assumptions of the nuclear ground state, its structure function as well as the dynamics of intra-nuclear absorption and scattering of various particles produced in the tree level interaction.
 Tuning these models based on experimental data allows researchers to align theoretical predictions, which often include necessary approximations, with real observations, thereby improving the reliability of predictions.
 Examples of such tuning efforts include the work done by \texttt{MINOS}~\cite{GALLAGHER2006229}, \texttt{T2K}~\cite{T2K:2023smv}, \texttt{NOvA}~\cite{NOvA:2020rbg}, \texttt{MINERvA}~\cite{MINERvA:2019kfr}, and \texttt{MicroBooNE}~\cite{MicroBooNE:2021ccs}.
 This process not only enhances the precision of neutrino oscillation experiments but also advances our understanding of neutrino scattering and nuclear physics.

 In this paper, we investigate Peelle’s Pertinent Puzzle~\cite{fruhwirth2012peelle} (PPP), a phenomenon where unexpected normalization values, often smaller than anticipated, are obtained from fitting a model to experimental data with correlated systematic uncertainties.
 An example of this is the reactor antineutrino anomaly~\cite{Mention:2011rk, Zhang:2023zif}, where the original best-fit data-to-prediction ratio is lower than the intuitive mean, as highlighted in Ref.~\cite{Zhang:2013ela}.
-This behavior has also been observed in the model fitting of neutrino-nuclei cross section data~\cite{Chakrani:2023htw}.
+In this specific case, it is possible to reformulate the fit to avoid a PPP issue~\cite{GIUNTI2022137054}, but this procedure does not generalize well to all situations.
+PPP-related behavior has also been observed in the model fitting of neutrino-nuclei cross section data~\cite{Chakrani:2023htw}.
 While traditionally the study of PPP has focused on erroneous deviations in the normalization of a model fit to data, we use a broader definition here to more comprehensively address inaccurate fits to data.
 In this work, we use PPP to refer to any fit degradation that results from an improper treatment in the data with its full covariance, model, or their comparison.
 This definition includes fit distortions outside of the overall normalization, which we refer to as ``non-normalization PPP".

 As discussed in Ref.~\cite{fruhwirth2012peelle}, improper estimates of uncertainties, such as covariance matrices, can contribute to PPP.
 Generally, PPP arises from inconsistencies between experimental data and theoretical models, and can serve as an indicator of such inconsistencies.
 However, the absence of PPP does not necessarily indicate consistency between experimental data and theoretical models.
 Other metrics beyond the normalization of the fitted mean, such as the $p$-value, can also serve as indicators of an inconsistency.